 - Humor: Seven hundred-fifty words maximum, prose.
 This can be a monologue, a short prose scene, or personal experience.
 The goal is to make people laugh—not at pain, but at absurdity, irony, our own foibles and their comic consequences at times.

-- Devotional: Entries must be written in the format of The Upper Room, or The Secret Place.
+- Devotion: Entries must be written in the format of The Upper Room, or The Secret Place.
 Please specify which format you are following.
 Click links for guidelines.
-Make sure your Scripture passage relates well to your devotional.
+Make sure your scripture passage relates well to your devotion.

 - All conferees of the SDCW conference who are registered for at least one day of the conference may enter the contests.

 - Faculty members are not eligible to compete.

 - You may enter up to three categories, but only one manuscript per category.